A New Home

 Research Focus Areas

-Carbon mineralization, direct air capture, carbon capture & storage, techno-economic assessment
+Carbon mineralization, carbon capture & storage, techno-economic assessment

 See More About Katherine